-Category 1 applies to you if you hold a practising certificate issued by the Society.
+Category 1 applies to you if you

-- 2.2.1 You must complete at least 25 hours of CPD each CPD year, 20 of which must be from verifiable activities (i.e. activities where either the activity itself, or its outcome, is observed by others, e.g. attending professional meetings and seminars.
+- (a) hold a practising certificate issued by the Society; or - (b) have been appointed as Head of Actuarial Function ("HoAF") for the purposes of compliance with the "Domestic Actuarial Regime and Related Governance Requirements under Solvency II" ("Domestic Actuarial Regime") as issued by the Central Bank of Ireland (CBI); or - (c) act as Reviewing Actuary for the purposes of compliance with: - regulations made under Section 51A of the Pensions Act, 1990, or - the Domestic Actuarial Regime, or - "Reserving Requirements for Non-Life Insurers and Non-Life and Life Reinsurers", as issued by the CBI in 2014. - 2.2.1 You must complete at least 25 hours of CPD each CPD year, 20 of which must be from verifiable activities (i.e. activities where either the activity itself, or its outcome, is observed by others, e.g. attending professional meetings and seminars.
 Listening to webcasts/podcasts may also be counted as verifiable CPD if it is done as part of a group activity and a record of the attendees is kept).
-If some of your CPD is from personally-assessed activities, you will be required to explain the activities on your annual CPD return to the Society and describe how they met the objective of developing or maintaining your professional skills. - 2.2.2 A minimum of 20 hours for each CPD Year must relate to technical skills that are relevant to your practice area.
-For this purpose, the term "technical skills" means knowledge and techniques that are directly relevant to the industry and commercial environment in which you are working including but not limited to actuarial principles and techniques. - 2.2.3 At least 3 hours of verifiable activities must be "technically relevant to the practising certificate role as it relates to an entity that is operating and regulated in the Republic of Ireland.
-Examples of relevant topics include the Irish regulatory and professional framework that governs the work, factors (including, where relevant to the liabilities or assets at issue, country-specific factors) that affect the choice of assumptions and other judgements required for the work, and expected developments in the regulatory framework" (ASP PA-1, Version 1.4, paragraph 3.2.2).
+If some of your CPD is from personally-assessed activities, you will be required to explain the activities on your annual CPD return to the Society and describe how they met the objective of developing or maintaining your professional skills. - 2.2.2 A minimum of 20 hours for each CPD year must relate to technical skills that are relevant to your practice area.
+For this purpose, the term "technical skills" means knowledge and techniques that are directly relevant to the industry and commercial environment in which you are working which may include, but is not limited to, actuarial principles and techniques. - 2.2.3 CPD activities relating to technical skills should normally include some activities that are specifically relevant to the particular responsibilities attaching to your role.
+Examples of relevant topics include the Irish regulatory and professional framework that governs the work, factors (including, where relevant to the liabilities or assets at issue, country-specific factors) that affect the choice of assumptions and other judgements required for the work, and expected developments in the regulatory framework.